lokeshlal/siirto/README.md

 Each operator class calls the separate plugins to process.
 CDC plugins are suppose to run as a single process for all the tables.
 However, full load plugins will run one process for one table export.

 As of now, Postgres operator is only implemented and copies the data on NFS.
-However, as per requirements this can be enhanced to more to kafka or directly to other data sinks.
+However, as per requirements this can be enhanced to move to kafka or directly to other data sinks.

 ##### Configuration

-Please look at: ./siirto/configuration.cfg
+Configuration file is available at: ./siirto/configuration.cfg

+##### Code documentation

+Code documentation is available in folder `./doc` folder